7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Strasbourg is a small, yet diverse city.
 Centuries of history have left their imprint in the form of distinctive quartiers (or districts).

-While many tourists limit their visit to the Old Town and Petite France, the districts that lie beyond the Grande Ile are equally intriguing Strasbourg places to visit.
+While many tourists limit their time to the Old Town and Petite France, the districts that lie beyond the Grande Ile are equally intriguing.
 We are sharing where to go in Strasbourg to see the most enthralling neighborhoods.

 Old Town Strasbourg